 But the travel restrictions of a global pandemic taught me something about myself.
 My voracious appetite for travel wasn’t just about leaving or escaping.
 It was, first and foremost, about discovery–discovering new worlds.
 And that spirit of discovery started locally, in my backyard.

-Categories: Travel & travel writing
+Categories: trail running, Travel & travel writing